On the equivalence of all models for $(\infty,2)$-categories: Introduction

-In the final parts of the paper we construct a homotopy fully faithful nerve functor for \(2\)-categories, which embeds them (in the \(\infty\)-categorical sense) in the category of scaled simplicial sets as a particular class of \(\infty\)-bicategories.
+In the final part of the paper we construct a homotopy fully faithful nerve functor for \(2\)-categories, which embeds them (in the \(\infty\)-categorical sense) in the category of scaled simplicial sets as a particular class of \(\infty\)-bicategories.
+Such a construction was already known for the 2-complicial model~\cite{OzornovaRovelli2Complicial} and for the cellular model of \(\Theta_2\)-sets~\cite{CampbellCellular}.
 We then show that the homotopy \(2\)-category of an \(\infty\)-bicategory has a conservativity property: a \(2\)\nbd-sim\-plex in \(X\) is thin if and only if it represents an invertible \(2\)-cell in~\(\ho_2(X)\).

 Several of our arguments make use of a new theory of \emph{outer (co)cartesian fibrations}.
-This notion, which we introduce in this paper, will be developed in greater detail in the companion paper \cite{GagnaHarpazLanariFibrationsI}, where we also cover topics related to \emph{Gray products} and \emph{lax limits}.
+This notion, which we introduce in this paper, is developed in greater detail in the companion paper \cite{GagnaHarpazLanariLaxLimits}, where we also develop a theory of \emph{lax limits} in the setting of scaled simplicial sets.

 This paper is organized as follows.
 In \S\ref{sec:prelim} we review all the necessary definitions and preliminary results concerning the model structures involved in what follows, including the one on scaled simplicial sets and that of \(n\)-trivial saturated complicial sets.